What is Hard Water?

 - A ‘scum’ left behind on surfaces, especially when used with soap products.

 Hard water can also be more difficult to wash with (or wash clothes in) as it makes it harder to lather soap or laundry detergent.
 There are no major health risks associated with hard water and its consumption, although it can irritate sensitive skin.

 As hard water evaporates, the calcium and magnesium are left behind.
 When this happens in the home, you’ll notice a white chalk-like substance around taps, shower heads and in the kettle.

 While you’ll be able to notice limescale in all of these areas, it also builds-up in pipes, radiators and the boiler heat exchanger.

 How can hard water affect my boiler?

-What to do about hard water?
+What to do about hard water

-If your appliances have already built up limescale from hard water you can remove this with specialised products (and even some more natural cleaning recipes).
-Whilst this is great for smaller items like kettles and shower heads, your heating system will require a larger scale approach.
+If your appliances have limescale you can remove this with specialised products (and even some more natural cleaning recipes).
+While this is great for smaller items like kettles and shower heads, your heating system will need larger scale approach.

 What is a water softener?

 An appliance fitted to the mains removes the calcium and magnesium in hard water and replaces it with sodium (known as ion exchange).
 However, this can leave large amounts of sodium in your water, so a separate tap for drinking might be advisable if this could be a concern to you.